 Note: not all option modules will necessarily be offered in any one academic year.

 Professional Body Accreditation and other external references

-These programmes are intended to fulfil the educational requirements of the Engineering Council for Chartered Engineer (CEng) when presented with an accredited MSc (or equivalent further learning).
-In addition, the programme is intended to fulfil the educational requirements for registration as an Incorporated Engineer (IEng).
+These programmes are intended to fulfil the educational requirements of the Engineering Council for registration as an Incorporated Engineer (IEng).